-On December 1st open the first book and make that your reading material for the day.
-Continue the process through December until the 24th, when our suggested read is the classic “’Twas the Night Before Christmas”.
+On December 1, open the first book and make that your reading material for the day.
+Continue the process through to December 24, when our suggested read is the classic “’Twas the Night Before Christmas”.
 This is straightforward enough for youngsters, with so many children’s books to choose from that can be read in one, short bedtime burst.
 Think of books like “The Gruffalo”, “The Gruffalo’s Child”, “Room on the Broom”, “Father Christmas Needs a Wee”, “The Bear Who Slept Through Christmas” and “The Dinosaur Who Pooped Christmas”.

 You can also include books from Our Original Stories page.
 Make certain you have enough books for the collection of 24 well before December.
 Even if the books are not new, children will enjoy the unwrapping process – more an unveiling process really – and have fun guessing what that night’s bedtime story might be.